Gerardo Martino: Inter Miami

 On 28 June 2023, Martino was announced as head coach of Inter Miami, marking his return to MLS after leaving Atlanta United in 2018.
 Right away, Martino's team won the Leagues Cup, Inter Miami's first trophy, behind the heroics of summer signing Lionel Messi.
 Miami also made the 2023 U.S. Open Cup final, losing to Houston Dynamo.

 Martino led Inter Miami's strong turnaround in the 2024 MLS season, taking a team that had finished 27th in the Supporters' Shield standings in 2023 to 1st, winning the Supporters' Shield and setting a league record for points in a season.

 On 22 November 2024, after losing to Atlanta United in round one of the 2024 MLS Cup playoffs, Martino announced that he was stepping down from his role with Inter Miami "due to personal reasons".

 Return to Atlanta United

 On 6 November 2025, Martino returned to Atlanta United as head coach, signing a two-year contract through 2027.

 Managerial style

-Gerardo Martino prefers to play a very high pressing and an attacking style of football.
+Gerardo Martino prefers to play a very high-pressing and attacking style of football.
 At Barcelona, Martino continued the club's preferred style of play tiki-taka along with his own tactics.
-All of Martino's teams have the same distinguishable traits: they play attack-minded football, they are creative and the style is based on quick passing.
+All of Martino's teams have the same distinguishable traits: they play attack-minded football, they are creative, and the style is based on quick passing.
 In addition, Martino's teams also pressure high up the pitch, play out from the back and depend on their youth systems.